VMware: Acquisition by Broadcom

 On May 26, 2022, Broadcom announced its intention to acquire VMware for approximately $61 billion in cash and stock in addition to assuming $8 billion of VMware's net debt, and that Broadcom Software Group would rebrand and operate as VMware.

 In November 2022, the UK's Competition and Markets Authority regulator announced it would investigate whether the acquisition would "result in a substantial lessening of competition within any market or markets in the United Kingdom for goods or services".

 The transaction closed on November 22, 2023, after a prolonged delay in getting approval from the Chinese regulator on an additional condition that VMware's server software should maintain compatibility with third-party hardware and not require the use of Broadcom's hardware products.
 On completion, Broadcom reorganized the company into four divisions: VMware Cloud Foundation, Tanzu, Software-Defined Edge, and Application Networking and Security, and subsequently laid off over 2,800 employees.
 Broadcom also relocated its headquarters from North San Jose to VMware's headquarters campus in Palo Alto.

 On December 13, 2023, VMware ended availability for perpetually licensed products such as vSphere and Cloud Foundation, moving exclusively to subscription-based offerings.
-The company stated that this had been planned as an eventuality prior to the Broadcom acquisition.
+The company stated that the change was planned prior to the Broadcom acquisition.

 In February 2024 private equity firm KKR and Broadcom agreed for KKR to acquire Broadcom's End-User Computing (EUC) Division, formerly a division of VMware, for about $4 billion.

-The EUC division, renamed to Omnissa, includes the desktop and app virtualization product Horizon and the device management suite Workspace ONE UEM (formerly AirWatch).
+The EUC division, renamed to Omnissa, includes the desktop and app virtualization product Omnissa Horizon (formerly VMware Horizon) and the device management suite Omnissa Workspace ONE (formerly VMware Workspace ONE).

-On May 14, 2024, it was announced that VMware Workstation Pro and VMware Fusion Pro would be made free for personal use, with commercial use still requiring payment.
+In May 2024, VMWare announced that VMware Workstation Pro and VMware Fusion Pro would be made free for personal use, with commercial use still requiring payment.
 In November 2024, VMware announced that commercial use would be free too.